BhonePyae-Kyaw/wad-p1-car-analytics/README.md

     <img src="./screenshots/StackBarChart.png" width="400px"></img>
 </div>

-- **Car Data Table:** This table shows the car brand, its model, the number of car available and the total value (in baht)
+- **Car Data Table:** This table shows the car brand, its model, the number of car available and the total value (in baht).
 <div align="center">
     <img src="./screenshots/CarDash.png" width="400px"></img>
 </div>

 - **Car card:** This part display all the car card with its details.
-Additionally, it includes fitering for each brand and pagination to view more cars
+Additionally, it includes fitering for each brand and pagination to view more cars.
 <div align="center">
     <img src="./screenshots/CarDisplay.png" width="400px"></img>
 </div>

-- **Highlight:** This highlight page include all the car that you have chosen (by clicking heart button)
+- **Highlight:** This highlight page include all the car that you have chosen (by clicking heart button).
 <div align="center">
     <img src="./screenshots/Highlight.png" width="400px"></img>
 </div>

 ## Project Members

-**CSX4107-WAD Sec542**
+**CSX4107-Web Application Development - Section - 541**
 - **6530173 - Moe Myint Mo San**
 - **6530327 - Bhone Pyae Kyaw**
 - **6530377 - Kyaw Ye Lwin @ ANMOL**